 I really love the rack of hooks.
 My reusable shopping bags & umbrella hang on the first hook, and then each kid has their own coat hook.
 I placed it 36″ from the floor, so the kids have no excuse not to hang their coats up.
 So far, it’s worked.

 I spent about $150 on this closet under the stairs project.
 Most of that was lumber & a quart of cabinet paint.
 I had all of the screws, anchors, and other supplies on hand already.

 SO.
 MUCH.
 BETTER!

 Overall, I’m really happy with the way this closet turned out.
 I’m pretty sure I quadrupled the storage capacity of this closet.
 I mean, I have empty shelves!
 Who has empty shelves in a closet?
 THIS GIRL!

 I know it looks finished, but of course, it’s me, so there ARE a few little things I still want to do in here.
 Here’s the list:

 - Paper Trays

 New Light Fixture

 That’s not much.
 The wood flooring is the only big expense, and that won’t be done for a few years.
 I think I can live with it until then, especially since I cleaned up the mystery stains.

 So what do you think?
 Do you have any weird shaped closets that need a facelift?
 Have you built custom storage in any of your closets?
+What does your closet under the stairs look like?
 Tell us about it in the comments!